 If your 401(k) provider requires some hoop jumping to make simple changes, consider these work-arounds:

 5. Explain the 401(k) in terms everyone can understand

 The dirty secret about financial services communication is not that financial advisors, banks, and insurance companies hire terrible product marketers that are part robot, part dictionary.
 Nope, they’re confusing on purpose.
 Not knowing how much you’re paying, a confusing fund line up, getting only a fuzzy picture of how much work you’re expected to take on yourself — any one of these will drive down 401(k) participation, and make you less effective in managing the plan.

-Of course, there are other examples beyond just these five.
-But taking on these five traits gets you over the highest hurdles when it comes to saving for retirement: joining the 401(k) plan and saving at a meaningful rate.
-While a lot of the 401(k) experience is determined by your provider, there’s still a lot you can do to empower employees to join and make the most out of the company benefit.
+Certainly there are more than five ways to improve 401(k) participation and savings, but these five actions can get your plan over some of the biggest hurdles.
+While a lot of the retirement plan experience is determined by your provider, there’s still a lot you can do to empower employees to join and make the most out of the company benefit.